 - GEO617 Seminar: Sustainable Transportation (every other fall)

 - GEO618 Seminar: Weather (every other summer)

 - GEO620 Topics in Environmental Geography* (spring every other year)

 The Master of Arts in Geography (M.A.) requires 34 credit hours, 17 of which must be at the 600-level.

-*This course may require synchronous online attendance up to once per week depending on the instructor.
+*This course will require synchronous online attendance up to once per week.